robertbaker13/phase-0-handbook/guided-pairing-sessions.md

     Unit 2
      - Week 5: GPS 2.1
+     - Week 6: GPS 2.2

     Unit 3
      - Week 7: GPS 3.1
+     - Week 8: GPS 3.2

 ### Courtesy

-* Please connect to a reliable internet network in a quiet place
+* Please connect to a reliable internet network in a quiet place.
-* Wear headphones during GPS to reduce feedback
+* Wear headphones during GPS to reduce feedback.
 * Cancel any sessions you cannot make **more than 6 hours prior to your session.**
 * If you have something come up last minute, email your instructor and pair to let them know you will not be able to attend the session.
 * Please note: We only create enough sessions for every person to attend one.
 Please bear that in mind and try to avoid missing or having to reschedule any sessions.